Non-Binding Expression of Interest (EOI) FAQs

 - If there is sufficient customer interest, any reinforcement project proposed by Enbridge Gas to meet the identified demand from the non-binding expression of interest may be subject to a leave-to-construct application being approved by the Ontario Energy Board.

-Binding Reverse Open Season FAQs
+Non-Binding Reverse Open Season (ROS) FAQs

 - When Enbridge Gas identifies that there is, or will shortly be, an increased demand for natural gas in a specific area of the province (via ongoing discussions our account managers have with contract rate customers or gained via insights from Municipal or Regional official plans), we will plan to rationally expand our system, often through a pipeline reinforcement project.